PurpleFox-pro/Button-Practice/README.md

 - used html and css for this practice

-- In thge pm.html file, instead of doing height and width i worked with padding.
+- In the pm.html file, instead of doing height and width i worked with padding.